SeunTemiye/Parch_and_Posey/README.md

-SQL Data Cleaning and Transformation – Parch & Posey Case Study This project demonstrates a series of SQL-based data cleaning and transformation tasks using a fictional business dataset for Parch & Posey, a paper supply company.
-The dataset simulates real-world sales and customer account data and is commonly used in data analysis case studies.
+# SQL Data Cleaning and Transformation – Parch & Posey Case Study

+This project demonstrates a series of SQL-based data cleaning and transformation tasks using a fictional business dataset for Parch & Posey, a paper supply company.

-🏢 About Parch & Posey
+### About Parch & Posey
 Parch & Posey is a fictional paper company created for educational purposes, often featured in SQL and analytics learning platforms.
 It includes tables such as accounts, sales_reps, and more, designed to mimic the structure of real business data.

-📁 Project Overview
+### Project Overview
 This repository contains SQL scripts that:

 Clean, parse, and analyze text-based data.